l-v-yonsama/db-notebook/README.md

 Database Notebook is a Visual Studio Code extension that allows access to various databases through the VSCODE Notebook interface.

+It also provides a CSV and Har file preview feature.

 ![logo](./media/logo128.png)

 ## Features